assegaf/siptowhatsapp/README.md

 and what about destination number of whatsapp account ? there is 2 way :

 a.
 Put your destination number of whatsapp you want to call to Display name / Caller Id of your accounts.
-Eg: "628979993336" as A caller id/ display name.
+Eg: "628979993336" as A caller id/ display name, as example see this below picture.

 ![sip2sip_accountcli](https://user-images.githubusercontent.com/551532/172806660-4220fdb5-1d0a-44b0-8d0d-90c9b49cb4ea.png)

 b.
 After introduction you will be asked to put destination number via dial pad (Sending DTMF tones), then press # to finish input the number and dial the destination whatsapp number.
+Press the dialpad after introduction finished.

 ![sip2sip_dialpad](https://user-images.githubusercontent.com/551532/172807341-98538408-9ff8-4001-b42c-6047481f5206.png)

 both way will dial the whatsapp destination number, until you hang up the call or destination whatsapp number hang up first.

 # sip.linphone.org